fangsitang/portfolio_performance/README.md

 ## Goal ✔️

-* A key challenge in *open architecture* investing is to assess the performance of external portfolio managers 🤔💭 .
+* A key challenge in **_open architecture_** investing is to assess the performance of external portfolio managers 🤔💭. → Are they managing our funds well?
+Do they respect the investment mandate of the fund?
+Do we keep them, or find another manager?
-* Many metrics and models are used, but here I'll only demonstrate an application of the Brinson model.
+* Many metrics and models are used to answer these exact questions.
+Here, I'll demonstrate an application of the Brinson model.

 ## Brinson model 🧱